 In January 2013, the charitable incorporated organisation (CIO) was introduced as a new legal structure.
 Since then, many Christian charities and churches that were previously operating as unincorporated organisations, as well as new charities or churches that are setting up for the first time, have chosen to adopt a CIO structure.
 For charities that were already established as a company limited by guarantee, the CIO model has not seemed particularly attractive.
 However, new legislation means that for these charities, conversion to a CIO has suddenly become much easier.

 Until recently the process of converting from a charitable company to a CIO was relatively lengthy and costly, requiring the existing charity to be closed and a new charity to be registered with the Charity Commission.
 Since 1 January 2018, legislative changes have meant that charitable companies can now convert directly to CIOs.
 CIOs have a number of benefits, but the principle advantage of converting from a company to a CIO is that the charity will no longer be subject to dual regulation: CIOs only have to send their accounts and returns to the Charity Commission whereas a charitable company must also send its accounts and returns to Companies House.
+In addition, because company law does not apply to CIOs, the structure gives greater flexibility in relation to the rights exercisable by a CIO’s members, for example.

 What happens to the charity on conversion?